 - In the case of Kawasaki Medical School, although the member of department are located in both Mastushima, Kurashiki and General Medeical Center in Okayama city, the address of corresponding author should be the address where the corresponding author is usually working.

 - (4) The next page should include an Abstract of no more than 500 words.
-The abstract should not be written in a form detailing the “background”, “methods”, “results” and “discussion”.
+The abstract of original articles should be written in a form detailing the “background”, “methods”, “results” and “conclusions”.

 - (5) The main text section should start from the page next to the abstract page.
 This section should be divided into the “Introduction”, “Materials (Subjects) and Methods”, “Results” and “Discussion”.
 For case reports, the manuscript should be divided into “Introduction/Background”, “Case Report” and “Discussion”.
 If needed, “Conclusions” and “Acknowledgements” may be added.